 We know very little about the involvement of fathers in these safely surrendered cases.
 In 2002, we know only that fathers were involved and living with the mothers in two cases, as listed above.
 In 2003, we know that one father was stationed in the military on the East Coast and unaware of the mother's (his girlfriend's) pregnancy.
 For a second case, we have the father's name and age (28) only.
 For the remaining cases of safe surrender, we have no information on the fathers.
 In 2004, we know that one father was married to and living with the surrendered infant's mother and was aware of the pregnancy and birth.
 In 2005, we know only that two fathers were reported to be ex-boyfriends; one was aware of the pregnancy and birth and the other was not.
 In 2006, we know that one father, who fathered 3 other children with the surrendered infant's mother, was unaware of the pregnancy or birth.
 Another father left for Mexico when he learned of the surrendering mother's pregnancy.
 In 2007, we know only that one father was incarcerated.
 In 2008, we know that one father returned to Mexico, and another father was reported to be mother's "abusive" boyfriend.
 In 2009, we know that one father was involved with the mother in an "on and off" relationship over a three-year period.
 This father had prior arrests and a history of drug use.
 In 2010, we know that fathers were involved with mothers in two of the cases.
 One of these fathers had the mother's four older children placed in his care by the Juvenile Court.
 In 2011, we know that one father was Korean/Japanese descent.
 In 2012, we know that one father was 23 years old and living in China.
 For three of the cases, fathers were reported to be still involved with the surrendering mother.
 Two of these fathers also wanted to surrender.
 The other father was married to the mother but was unaware of her pregnancy.
+In 2013, we know that two fathers were no longer involved with the mother.
+For another case, the mother wasn't sure who got her pregnant because she had relations with three different men.
+In 2014, we know that one father was still involved with the surrendering mother.
+In 2015, we know that two of the fathers were still involved with the mother.
+In both instances, the fathers accompanied the mother to safely surrender the infant.
 For the remaining cases of surrender, we have no information on the fathers.